 Your serums are precious, but if there’s any time to do double duty, it’s during a skin hangover.
 We especially recommend a hydrating serum with growth factors like our EGF Activating Serum.
 The growth factors will help your skin repair any stress-related damage.
 Simply apply a normal dose, let it absorb completely (1-2 minutes), and then apply another light layer.
 In some cases, more really is more.

 Get the Blood Flowing

 Although a trip to the gym may be the least appealing option when you’re exhausted, it is important to boost circulation.
 Try a gentle yoga class or brisk walk to get started.
 Another easy way to promote blood flow?
 A gentle facial massage.
 Apply a thick layer of serum before you massage the face to avoid extra friction that can cause redness and broken capillaries.

 Green Your Diet

-Even if you haven’t overindulged in alcohol, if you’re experiencing a skin hangover, chances are that things aren’t quite their best internally.
-Until your skin gets back to its natural state, cut out inflammatory foods like dairy, alcohol, and gluten.
+Whether alcohol-related or not, when experiencing a skin hangover, chances are that things aren’t quite their best internally.
+Until skin gets back to its natural state, cut out inflammatory foods like dairy, alcohol, and gluten.
 These foods can cause breakouts, redness, and inflammation, so it’s best to leave them out until you’re feeling great again.
-Instead, chow down on lots of greens, raw fruits, and veggies to help your skin recover.
-I also add an extra dose of anti-inflammatory spices like turmeric, ginger, and cinnamon into my morning smoothies to help my skin get its glow back.
+Instead, chow down on lots of greens, raw fruits, and veggies to help skin recover.
+Add anti-inflammatory spices like turmeric, ginger, and cinnamon into your daily routine to help your skin get its glow back.